maurges/every-rust-gui-library/notes.md

 either own state, or be a view for a model.
 The types are different for different uses, which is also not actually a problem; except for codegen I guess, because damn that's a lot of distinct instantiations.

+How do I fucking get an event on checkbox toggle?
+No methods in it exist.
+Let's go and check the example again?
+The example doesn't have a checkbox.
+Fucking brilliant.
+This is the similar to slint, where they don't have callbacks on generic property change, so if it doesn't exist you just have to fucking poll.
+This is stupid.
+Am I going to bypass it?
+I don't see a smart option.
+Mmm I mean, on save button pressed I can go and poll every checkbox and set the state.
+Ughh this is stupid, but should work.

+"If and else have incompatible types", hahahaha fuck.
+Can I box?
+In the example they use widget_build, which seems to box, because now it works.

+Can I make a label with dynamic text?
+No, same for other properties.
+So I'll try creating two labels and setting them conditionally I guess.

+I was going to say that writing this thing is kind of easy, especially now that I'm familiar with react-like approach.
+There are some stupid papercuts with the fucking macros, that having state inside state requires you to double deref.
+But then I finish, try to run it, and it fucking panics!
+Holy shit.
+Inside state.rs, try_borrow_mut fails.
+The backtrace points at line 45 in todo_item, which is accessing editing state.
+It's not even the first time in that file when I access the state, and also it's inside a callback of a button, so it shouldn't have been called at all at this point?
+Yepp, commenting it out and it just works.
+WTF?
+Who called the callback?
+And it's not even failing at a line where I assign the thing, which would be logical because it's using the same state twice, but it fails in just reading the editing state.
+Am I not allowed to touch some state inside callbacks?

+I bypassed that by getting editing as State just outside of lambda and moving it in.
+Problem number two million: the callback does nothing!
+It gets called, probably updates the state, but the widget doesn't change!
+The state also gets toggled really.
+I guess it's just the fucking change propagation doesn't notice the state change and doesn't update the view?
+FUCKING typical react, I had the same in dioxus.
+And here there aren't even any primitives to force update, because those додики were so sure of themselves.

 Creating simple widgets: drawing primitives are there, input are not.
 Plus the sizes and layouting are crazy.